Matthew Thomlinson: Biography

 During the greater part of the Protectorate, Thomlinson was employed in Ireland as one of the council first of Charles Fleetwood (27 August 1654) and afterwards of Henry Cromwell (16 November 1657).
 On 11 December 1654, when the officers of the English occupation army in Ireland made their agreement with Dr. (afterwards Sir) William Petty for the survey of Ireland, there was "a solemn seeking of God, performed by Colonel Thomlinson, for a blessing upon the conclusion of so great a business".
 Henry Cromwell found him rather a thorn in his side, and, in spite of his "sly carriage", suspected him of stirring up disaffection against his government and of secret intrigues with the republican opposition.
 Nevertheless, Henry Cromwell, when he became Lord Deputy, selected Thomlinson for knighthood (24 November 1657), in order to show his willingness to be reconciled to old opponents; nor did he hesitate to give him a commendatory letter when he went to England.
 The Protector summoned Thomlinson to sit in his House of Lords, but his employment detained him in Ireland.

-On 7 July 1659, the restored rump Parliament made Thomlinson one of the five commissioners for the civil government of Ireland.
+On 7 July 1659, the restored Rump Parliament made Thomlinson one of the five commissioners for the civil government of Ireland.
 In the quarrel which followed between Parliament and the army he was suspected of too great an inclination to the cause of the latter, and was consequently arrested (13 December 1659) and impeached (19 January 1660) by the supporters of the parliamentary party.
 The impeachment, however, was not proceeded with, and when Thomlinson arrived in England he was permitted to remain at liberty on giving his engagement not to disturb the existing government.

 At the restoration of the monarchy Thomlinson was excepted by name from the order for the arrest of the King's judges and the seizure of their estates (17 May 1660).
 In his petition to the House of Lords, he stated that he had never taken part in the proceedings against Charles I (though his name had been mistakenly inserted among those who sat and gave judgement).
 He pleaded also that the King had specially recommended him to his son for his civility, and, as this was confirmed by the evidence of Henry Seymour, the Lords agreed with the Commons to free him from any penalty.
-Charles II and some royalists argued that Thomlinson ought to have allowed the King to escape, and grudged him his impunity.
+Charles II and some royalists argued that Thomlinson ought to have allowed the King to escape, and grudgingly gave Thomlinson his impunity.

-At the trial of the regicides Thomlinson bore evidence against Colonel Hacker, but most of his testimony was directed to his own vindication.
+At the trial of the regicides, Thomlinson bore evidence against Colonel Hacker, but most of his testimony was directed to his own vindication.
 He lost by the Restoration Ampthill Park, which he had acquired during the Commonwealth.
 He died on 3 November 1681, and was buried in the church of East Malling, near Maidstone.